 The Board monitors the adequacy of information given to directors, communication between the Board and management and the strategic direction and processes of the Board and its Committees.
 The skills and needs of the Board are regularly discussed by Board members, although not as part of a formal assessment process.
-The Company has not adopted term limits for Board members; however, Board members are generally expected to retire after reaching 75 years of age.
+The Board is of the view that it is important to have experienced Directors who are familiar with the operations of the Company and its subsidiaries.
+While the Board welcomes fresh points of view, on balance it is felt that the Board and the Company are better served with the experience of long serving Board members and that adopting fixed term limits would result in a loss of legacy knowledge of the business and operations of the Company and its subsidiaries.
+Consequently, the Company has not adopted term limits for Board members; however, Board members are generally expected to retire after reaching 75 years of age.